0Raptor/VeraCrypt-DrivePrep/README.md

 ### How-To Use
 - download all necessary VeraCrypt installers and their dependencies
 - replace the placeholder-zip (export/VeraCrypt-1.24-Installer.zip) with an archive containing the installers
-- (optional) create an link for the file
 - plug in a USB-Drive
 - execute the PS1-File and follow the instructions